So firstly, what is the story behind the name Maximalism?

 We definitely do.
 Otherwise it would be chaos 🙂 We were practicing a lot to be able to play live two meters away from each other and not to talk during the gig.
 It works fine now but the first attempts were just miserable!
 When performing, Max controls the core of the live (structure and arrangement) and goes wild with playing on parameters and effects.
 Alicia sings and sticks to her beloved nord, arranging between-tunes situations with some piano and organ improvisations.
 It works good as most tunes are strong and groovy and it’s always a good decision to put some nice moving chords just to spice it up a little.

 Can you tell us something most people won’t know about you?

 Most people don’t realise that we are parents and every time we have a gig there is always a nana that babysits our little one 🙂 We have full support from both sides though so it isn’t a problem.

 What do you have coming up in terms of releases and gigs?

 Well we have ‘Magical’ Ep coming up on Click records in January (make sure you check it out!) and we also have a live video from our recent gig with our latest tunes (including ‘Apologies’) that will be out early January too, supporting the release.
 We also have scheduled a release of remixes on our ‘Glimpse’ EP including remix from Himbrecht and Sterling Grove.

 How did you put together your guest mix for the radio show & what have you included – any exclusives or surprises?

 This mix is our last mix in 2018 and we kind of summed the whole year up: one hour of what we liked this year and what direction we wanted to evolve.
 There is our upcoming ‘Magical’ tune and one of our all-time-favorites ‘Let myself go’.
 Hope you enjoy the vibe and see you next year!

-	Catch Maximalism’s guest mix on Constant Circles Radio across the month of January –>
+Listen to Maximalism’s guest mix on Constant Circles Radio –>